neerajsingh0101/admin_data/README.markdown

 ## Features

+* Totally non intrusive.
+No change is required anywhere in your app.
+All the features are provided without using any named_scope.
+Nothing is stored in sesssion or in cookies.

 * Browse table records.

 * For each individual record a snapshot of all association records is shown.
-Currently the associations that are supported are has_many, belongs_to and has_one.
+Associations that are supported are has_many, belongs_to and has_one.
 If an associated record is not present then there will be no link.

-* Next to association a count of number of associated records is show.
+* Next to association a count of number of associated records is shown.

-* Al the associated records are link so one can navigate from record to record.
+* Al the associated records are links so one can navigate from record to record.

-* Quick search across all records in the table.
+* Quick search across all records in a table.

-* Advance search for each field of the each of the table.
+* Advance search for each field of each of the tables.

 * Along with search sort the result on any column in ascending or descending order.